darchr/gem5art/docs/tutorials/spec-tutorial.md

 **Note:** it's important to compile the m5 binary with `-DM5_ADDR=0xFFFF0000` as is default in the SConscript.
 If you don't compile with `-DM5_ADDR` and try to run with KVM, you'll get an illegal instruction error.

+**Note:** it's important to compile the m5 binary with `-DM5_ADDR=0xFFFF0000` as is default in the SConscript.
+This address is used by the guest binary to communicate with the simulator.
+If you change the address in the guest binary, you also have to update the simulator to use the new address.
+Additionally, when running in KVM, it is required that you use the *address* form of guest<->simulator communication and not the pseudo instruction form (i.e., using `-DM5_ADDR` is *required* when compiling a guest binary for which you want to run in KVM mode on gem5).

 To compile m5 binary, in the root folder of the experiment,

 ```sh